 Blocklist LISK has never been hacked and the money has not been stolen.
 There have, however, been cases of serious errors.
 The biggest of them was the arrest and total paralysis of LISK blockchain on 12h.
 The topic on the Reddit platform in which CEO Max Kordek announced this has been removed, however, the archive from this event has been preserved, in the post published on forum.bitcoin.pl (see footnote No. 30).

 Figure 26: Statement by Max Kordek on Reddit

 The problem was that the LISK blockchain could not process negative numbers and when they were introduced, the network crashed.
 The situation took place in the 2017 year.

 Figure 27: Blockchain LISK did not accept negative numbers

 Summary of the LISK cryptocurrency analysis

-Although I would not praise LISK for great design and incredibly prepared Lisk Academy, it will not cover the lack of any product and very low network activity.
-It is also impossible to hide deadlines and problems with too strong groups of delegates.
-The shortcomings of the project can also include the failure to adjust the technology to the problem - as the analysis has shown, sidechain is currently not the optimal solution to the problem of scalability.
-The costs of their establishment effectively prevent their use in order to build decentralized applications, which confirms the lack of adoption of LISK despite several years of project development.
+Although I would not praise LISK for its great design and amazingly prepared Lisk Academy, it will not cover the lack of any product and very low network activity.
+It is also impossible to hide missed deadlines and the problem with too strong groups of delegates.
+The shortcomings of the project also include the failure to adapt the technology to the problem - as the analysis showed, sidechains are currently not the optimal solution to the scalability problem.
+The costs of their establishment effectively make it impossible to use them to build decentralized applications, which is confirmed by the lack of LISK adoption despite several years of project development.